mpickering/blog/ide/posts/2020-05-08-state-of-haskell-ide.md

 We would love to keep this momentum going afterwards, **so we have set up an [Open Collective](https://opencollective.com/haskell-language-server)**: a transparent way to fund further development within the Haskell tooling ecosystem and bring in more contributors.
 The ecosystem has always and will always be community-driven, and we think that this will benefit everyone by enabling contributors, old and new, to work on the most requested features.
+You can read more about this on the [funding page](/ide/funding.html).

 There are a lot of exciting projects in the pipeline, and we will be posting about them here every Friday.
 In the meantime, come chat with us over at